Javad Hakimli: Yugoslavia

 Javad formed and became the commander of the 1st "Russian company" and Mehdi Huseynzade (Partisan pseudonym "Mikhailo") was appointed deputy commander for political affairs eventually to transition to a sabotage and reconnaissance role.
 According to the recollections of Javad Hakimli, "Mehdi caused such fear that the Germans were even afraid to go out into the city alone", "it seemed to them that ‘Mikhailo’ was the name of a large detachment commanded by the hero".

 Javad’s battalion quickly manifested their combat capability in March 1944, after an attack on the German-held town of Godovič, which was noted by the Yugoslav command as among the most distinguished.
 On 7th August 1944, on the decision of the command of the 9th Corps, the company was transferred to the 2nd "Russian" battalion of the 18th Slovene Brigade, in which its fighters fought until the end of the war.

 Death of Mehdi Huseynzade

-Mehdi Huseynzade was killed on November 1944 in a village of Vitovlje in the Vipava Valley and was hastily buried by local residents.
+Mehdi Huseynzade was killed in November 1944 in a village of Vitovlje in the Vipava Valley and was hastily buried by local residents.
 It was Javad Hakimli who insisted that "Mikhailo" be reburied according to Muslim custom with full honours, he personally washed Mehdi’s body, wrapped it in silk from a parachute in replacement of a shroud with his face directed towards Mecca.
 The first inscription on the homemade obelisk above Mehdi’s grave was carved by Javad himself.

 Another Soviet Partisan of Georgian origin, David Tatuashvili, described the funeral as follows: